hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_03_What_is_Cloud_Computing.md

     - No need to maintain hardware.
     - Global in minutes.
     - Focus on your core business.
-- Hybrid Cloud
+- Hybrid Cloud:
   - Keeps some servers on premises and extend some capabilities to the cloud.
   - Control over sensitive assets in your private infrastructure.
   - Flexibility and cost-effectiveness of the public cloud.

 The Five Characteristics of Cloud Computing: